Coaching Case Study By Masami Kanaguri

 Change Risks into Chances through CMB(Culture Management on Business) Coaching

-Unlikely to a lifetime ago, our business environment has become a lot more global.
-There are thousands of multi-national companies that transact business outside of their home country.
-Especially a last couple of decade international transactions have rapidly increased because of popularization of internet around the world.
-Although it has been always a great chance to make business bigger by expanding market overseas and some of companies did succeed in making themselves grow, business people in the process of expansion have always been facing to difficulties that they hardly experienced in their home country.
-They are often caused by ‘’ cultural differences’’.
-Although greatly successful business person expertized in the industry and has excellent language skills, he or she typically struggles to build successful business results because of cultural gaps between himself/herself and partners in local regions.
+A lifetime ago, our business environment was not as global as it is today.
+There are thousands of multi-national companies that do business transactions outside of their home country.
+Especially in the last couple of decades, international transactions have rapidly increased because of the popularization of the internet around the world.
+Although it has always been a great chance to make business bigger by expanding market overseas — and some companies did succeed in making themselves grow — business people in the process of expansion have always faced difficulties that they hardly experienced in their home country.
+They are often caused by “cultural differences.”Even greatly successful business personswho are experts in the industry and have excellent language skills typically struggle to build successful business results because of cultural gaps between himself/herself and partners in local regions.

-According to the culture and change management survey by PwC’s strategy&, 84% of global leaders say culture is critical to business success and more than 60% of them say it is more important than corporate strategy or operation models.
-However, nearly 50% of them say culture is not effectively managed and need major overhaul.
+According to the Culture and ChangeManagementSurvey by PwC’s Strategy, 84% of global leaders say culture is critical to business success and more than 60% of them say it is more important than corporate strategy or operation models.
+However, nearly 50% of them say culture is not effectively managed and needs a major overhaul.

-There is a famous word by Peter Dracker, who is one of the most world widely acknowledged management consultant, that
+There is a famous quote by Peter Dracker, acknowledged worldwide as an effective management consultant, that says

-what managers should do is the same across the globe but how is depending on cultures.
+what managers should do is the same across the globe but how depends on the cultures.

-Now, I would like to introduce you about my coaching niche.
+Now, I would like to introduce you my coaching niche.
 My coaching can be defined as CMB (Culture Management on Business) Coaching.
-I support business people to maximize their potentials in global business environment by increasing their cross cultural awareness and competencies and help them transfer risks in global business to chances.
-When we offer CMB coaching, I typically go through the below 4 steps with clients.
+I support business people in maximizing their potentials in a global business environment by increasing their cross-cultural awareness and competencies and helping them transfer risks in global business to chances.
+When we offer CMB coaching, I typically go through the below three steps with clients.

 Step 1: Understand the differences between your own and local culture.

-Firstly, I asked him to take online assessment called Culture CompassTM.
-Culture CompassTM is an assessment that allows you to compare the cultural values of you, your country and a country you choose based on a Dutch social phycologist, Geert Hofstede’s ‘’ cultural dimension theory’’.
-He describes our culture is consisted by 6 cultural values:
+Firstly, I asked him to take an online assessment called Culture CompassTM.
+Culture CompassTM is an assessment that allows you to compare the cultural values of you, your country and a country you choose based on a theory by Dutch social phycologist, Geert Hofstede’s called “cultural dimension theory.’’

 The high side of this dimension, called individualism, can be defined as a preference for a loosely-knit social framework in which individuals are expected to take care of only themselves and their immediate families.
 Its opposite, collectivism, represents a preference for a tightly-knit framework in society in which individuals can expect their relatives or members of a particular in-group to look after them in exchange for unquestioning loyalty.
 A society’s position on this dimension is reflected in whether people’s self-image is defined in terms of “I” or “we.”